deepakp2411/random-color-changer/README.md

 # random-color-changer
-In this mini project I have create a random color changer.
+In this mini project I have created a random color changer using html css and javascript.
+Hope you love this and this is my very first mini task.